Rickcau/Chaos-Lab/Resources/Pro-Tips.md

 1. You can deploy using Bicep.
    [Click here]({{ site.baseurl }}/Lab%202%20Deploy%20Using%20Bicep.md)){:target="_blank"} to learn more about how to deploy using Bicep.

-## Experiecing failures or errors and the details are not very helpful?
+## Experiencing failures or errors and the details are not very helpful?
 1. Triple check your permissions
    [Click here]({{ site.baseurl }}/Permissions.md)){:target="_blank"} read up and learn how to check permissions.